Reimagining Customer Service for Small Businesses

 Pick Your Messenger

 Choose a messaging platform that best serves your needs and stick to it.
 Centralizing your messaging will limit customer confusion (how do I reach you?) and will establish a dependable line of communication.
 What am I talking about?
-Simply, the app or tool you will use to “talk” with your customers quickly, and online.
+Simply, the app or tool you will use to “talk” with your customers quickly and online.
 There are so many platforms to choose from — making having a dependable customer service channel available a simple step — install a chat service on your website (check out Olark or LiveChatInc), point your customers to your business Facebook messenger, or to Twitter private messages.
-There are still quick ways to respond to customer questions and feedback Find what works best for you and stick with it.
+There are still quick ways to respond to customer questions, and feedback Find what works best for you and stick with it.

 Update Your Online Store

 For those businesses offering products rather than services, e-commerce has never been more important.
 Don’t have an online store set up yet?
 Do it now and take the time to do it right.
 Catalog your inventory and establish consistency with how you represent your products.
-Don’t forget, you’re always representing your brand so the more consistent you are, the more customers will begin to recognize your brand identity.
+Don’t forget, that you’re always representing your brand, so the more consistent you are, the more customers will begin to recognize your brand identity.

 Your product images should have a similar look and feel.
 Your product descriptions and posts should be written in the same voice.
 As an example, let’s look at The Rock and Art Shop.
 Their stores in Bangor, Bar Harbor, and Ellsworth depend on that in-store customer experience, but they’ve since adapted by moving their massive inventory online and now post their products regularly on social media, usually with a theme, sale announcement, or holiday connection.
 Each photo feels like its unique store, earthy, mystical, and welcoming.